Kingxukai/linux/Documentation/networking/device_drivers/ethernet/pensando/ionic.rst

 XDP
 ---

-Support for XDP includes the basics, plus Jumbo frames, Redirect and ndo_xmit.
+Support for XDP includes the woke basics, plus Jumbo frames, Redirect and ndo_xmit.
 There is no current support for zero-copy sockets or HW offload.

 Statistics